RobuRishabh/Content-Based-Image-Retrieval/Readme.txt

         - sum_sq_dist: sum of square difference
         - hist_int: histogram intersection

-- We have created distance_metric.cpp file for the calculation of distance metric.
+- I have created distance_metric.cpp file for the calculation of distance metric.
-- We are using 1 time travel days.